 - W www.sprattonhall.com

-- A mainstream independent school for pupils aged from 4 to 13
+- An independent school for boys and girls aged from 4 to 13.

 - Boarding: No